MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

 After selecting your entities, the **Map** page lists the selected entities for your review.
 You need to define the primary key for an entity and identify the semantic type for an attribute in the entity.

 - **Primary key**: Select one attribute as a primary key for each of your entities.
 For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
-String and GUID data type attributes are supported as parimary keys and will be displayed in a field for you to select from. *Numeric data type support will be available in the upcoming releases.*
+String and GUID data type attributes are supported as primary keys and will be displayed in a field for you to select from. *Numeric data type support will be available in the upcoming releases.*

 - **Attribute semantic type**: Categories of your attributes, such as email address or name.
 Adding a custom semantic type is also possible.
 Select the type field for that attribute, and type your custom attribute-type name.
 You can also change the attribute types that were auto-identified by the system.